kin0025/COSC1076-A1/readme.txt

      counted towards the string length as it should, however when displayed in a formatted printf(%-20s) type function it counts towards width without displaying as a character and throws of formatted lines.
-I was unable to figure out a way of removing these short of massive if statements iterating over the input strings (one condition per undesirable character) , so the slight visual inconsistency is left in.
+I was unable to figure out a way of removing these short of massive if or switch statements iterating over the input strings (one condition per undesirable character) , so the slight visual inconsistency is left in.